DataDog/integrations-core/oracle/README.md

   ```text
   Failed to connect to Oracle DB, error: DPY-6000: cannot connect to database.
 Listener refused connection.
 (Similar to ORA-12660)
   ```
-    - Ensure Native Network Encryption or Checksumming is not enabled.
+ - Ensure Native Network Encryption or Checksumming are not enabled.
 If they are enabled, you must use thick mode by setting `use_instant_client: true`.

-*Note:* See our documentation [here][3] on Oracle Instant Client setup.
+For more information about setting up the Oracle Instant Client, see the [Oracle integration documentation][3].

 #### Oracle Instant Client
 - Verify that both the Oracle Instant Client and SDK files are located in the same directory.